-An example of a 'curiosity-led' research paper is provided by Hut et al (2019).
-Here the authors of the study were inspired to investigate if geoscientific 'experts' were better at identifying unrealistic geological features in the videogames than 'non-experts'.
+An example of a curiosity-led research paper is provided by Hut et al. (2019).
+Here the authors of the study were inspired to investigate if geoscientific "experts" were better at identifying unrealistic geological features in video games than "non-experts".

-The idea for the paper was originally conceived by Hut, Illingworth, and Skinner following discussions of the worldbuilding in the videogame The Legend of Zelda: Breath of the Wild.
-After discussing the approach that they wanted to adopt (a quantitative analysis that ranked participants' confidence in identifying geological features that were either real or from a game) they decided that additional input from a statistical and digital visualisation expert would help in the data collection and analysis phase, and so they approached Albers at the start of the project to help co-design and deliver the study.
+The idea for the paper was originally conceived by Hut, Illingworth, and Skinner following discussions of the worldbuilding in the video game The Legend of Zelda: Breath of the Wild.
+After discussing the approach, that they wanted to adopt (a quantitative analysis that ranked participants' confidence in identifying geological features that were either real or from a game) they decided that additional input from a statistical and digital visualization expert would help in the data collection and analysis phase, and so they approached Albers at the start of the project to help co-design and deliver the study.

 As a curiosity-led research paper, the focus in planning was not on an activity or audience represented by the dark grey box in the planning framework (Fig. 2).
-Here is an overview of what was done according to the step-by-step research process above (light grey box on Fig. 2):
+Here is an overview of what was done according to the step-by-step research process above (light grey box in Fig. 2):